jobjo/FSharp.RangeMap/README.md

 As seen in the example above, looking up a non-existing key yields the result `None`.

-The existense of a key can be be tested using `containsKey`:
+The existence of a key can be be tested using `containsKey`:

 ```fsharp
 > let containsFive = containsKey 5 myMap;;